Dwolla/send-money-app/README.md

 2. Select `Next.js` for type of technology

-3. Copy/Paste `http://localhost:3000/api/auth/callback` for "Allowed Callback URLs"
+3. Under the settings tab of your newly created application, copy/paste `http://localhost:3000/api/auth/callback` for "Allowed Callback URLs"

 4. Copy/Paste `http://localhost:3000/` for "Allowed Logout URLs"